-Check out the Fall 2020 edition of the Energy Institute e-newsletter !
+Check out the Spring 2022 edition of the Energy Institute newsletter!

 The Energy Institute at the Price College of Business has created a research arm to explore energy solutions that will drive key decisions for energy companies and energy policy makers.
 In addition to this leadership in rigorous energy research, the Energy Institute aims to foster energy scholarship on a global perspective.
 Boasting one of the nation's leading communities of scholars, the Energy Institute is studying such topics as energy finance and economics, energy accounting issues, risk management in the energy industry and the environmental impact of corporate decisions.